J-Mels/tabletop-simulator/README.md

   - Enhance token management with custom labels and rotation.

 - Styling / UI / UX

   - When in ruler, draw and erase modes, replace default cursor on canvas with a custom icon.
   - Add better support for a range of viewport widths.
 As of now the app UI is only optimized for larger screens.

+- Project Structure
+  - Code needs some major refactoring to adhere to DRY and other clean code practices.
+(This is priority #1 on this roadmap!)
+  - Address any potential security concerns before releasing a packaged version of the app.